SaitoAsukaOvO/MybatisDemos/README.md

 # MybatisDemos

-demos of mybatis
+## demo-01:

-demo01: first mybatis application -- config and print all data of a user table
+First mybatis application -- config and print all data of a user table

+## demo-02:
+CURD in Mybatis

+## demo 03
+Mapper XML files